 Students who want to find out more about their exam results can apply to inspect their completed examination response materials and audio recording.

 To get maximum benefit from an Inspection of examination response materials, students must obtain the relevant Statement of Marks prior to the inspection and, if possible, arrange to have the study teacher present.

 To inspect their material, students must apply in writing.

 Students may inspect examination response materials at their school.
 A photocopy of the response materials or copy of the audio recording will be sent to the principal, who will be responsible for conducting the inspection and for destroying the photocopy or audio recording immediately afterwards.
-There is a fee of $22.85 per exam.
+There is a fee of $24.10 per examination.

 What is available for inspection